akirahatsu/CNN_MicroKernel/README.md

 # CNN_MicroKernel CPU-Optimized-NumPy-Engine-for-Accelerated-Neural-Operators

 ## WHY I MADE THIS AT ALL
-* Main reason was i made Deep learnig from scratch and i layers were need CNN and i hard coded CNN with nested loop and it was pretty slow so there was only way to use pytorch instead but it was cheating myself so i decided to findout costom made CNN whishas to be fast and works on CPU and it tooksme  5 - 6 days and i got aproximitly 200x-300x faster costom made CNN Microkernel
+* Main reason was i made Deep learnig from scratch and inside layers were need CNN and i hard coded CNN with nested loop and it was pretty slow so there was only way to use pytorch instead but it was cheating myself so i decided to findout costom made CNN whishas to be fast and works on CPU and it tooksme  5 - 6 days and i got aproximitly 200x-300x faster costom made CNN Microkernel